Subodhtiwari2003/bostonhousepricing/README.md

 - Web App Development:- Build a Flask application (app.py) for making predictions interactively.
 - Use the saved model and scaler for predictions.

+- Deployment:- Set up the project with requirements.txt and procfile.
+- Deploy on Heroku for public access.